Mixed Integer Linear Program model for optimized scheduling of a vanadium redox flow battery with variable efficiencies, capacity fade, and electrolyte maintenance: Introduction

 The standard electrochemical reactions for VRFB charge and discharge are shown for both the negative (on the left) and positive (on the right) half cells in Eq. (\ref{VRFBequation}):

 The operational temperature range for this technology is 10-40 $^\circ$C \cite{Bryans2018}.
-Coupled with nominal cell voltages of 1.1 to 1.6 V, the energy density of the battery stands at about 25-35 Wh/l \cite{Diez2020}.
-The low energy density (in comparison to the 250 Wh/l of Li-ion batteries \cite{Diez2020}) and operational constraints are due to concentration limitations of the vanadium ions to avoid oxide precipitation.
+Coupled with nominal cell voltages of 1.1 to 1.6 V, the energy density of the battery stands at about 25-35 Wh/L (noticeably lower than the 250 Wh/L of Li-ion batteries \cite{Diez2020}).

-The single cell of a VRFB can reach charging efficiency values over 90\% \cite{Bindner2010}, while the system's top roundtrip efficiency varies from about 60\% \cite{Bindner2010, Zugschwert2021} up to almost 70\% \cite{Guarnieri2020}, depending on battery design and the battery management system's level of sophistication.
-The overall system suffers, in fact, other than intrinsic cell losses \cite{Pugach2019}, other energy losses, such as parasitic shunt current losses in the cell stack, circulation pump losses, inverter losses, and other power control device-related losses; all these energy losses are influenced by many operational factors, such as current, ionic concentration, temperature, and electrolyte flow rate \cite{Zugschwert2021}.
+The single cell of a VRFB can reach charging efficiency values over 90\% \cite{Bindner2010}.
+The overall system efficiency is lower due to other losses in the system.
+Other than intrinsic cell losses \cite{Pugach2019}, there are other losses, due to parasitic shunt current losses in the cell stack, circulation pump, inverter, and the other power control devices; all these losses are influenced by many operational factors, such as current, ionic concentration, temperature, and electrolyte flow rate \cite{Zugschwert2021}.
+The system maximum roundtrip AC/AC efficiency, including all the mentioned stack losses and auxiliary losses, varies from about 60\% \cite{Bindner2010, Zugschwert2021} up to 70\% \cite{Guarnieri2020}, depending on stack and battery management system design.

-VRFBs have a long operational life because the redox reactions involved in the cell change the metal ion valence, without consuming ion metals and permanently degrading the electrolyte.
-Nevertheless, the battery suffers from degradation effects, which can cause capacity to fade over time, and need periodic maintenance action to restore the battery capacity to the original value.
+VRFBs have a long operational life because the reactions involved in the cell do not consume ion metals, avoiding permanently damage of the electrolyte.
+Nevertheless, the battery suffers from degradation effects, which can cause the capacity to fade over time and needs periodic maintenance action to restore the battery capacity to its original value.
+The most important degradation effects occurring in the vanadium battery and relative restoration strategies are the following \cite{Rodby2020,Poli2020,Yuan2019}: \begin{itemize} \item crossover, an undesirable transport of active material and water through the cell membrane, causes a concentration imbalance, reducing the accessible capacity; this effect is reversed with a periodic electrolyte mixing, followed by a battery recharging, called rebalancing; \item oxidative imbalance, caused by undesired oxidation of active species, which also reduces the accessible capacity; this effect is reversed with a periodic chemical or electrochemical maintenance process, called servicing. \end{itemize}